What are the cabins like and who will be living with me?

 What activities can I do or not do?

 You can do everything.
-If you feel comfortable and have passed any required orientation, all activities are available to you on a daily basis.
-You get to choose you activity in the morning and again in the afternoon.
-We also swim daily to cool off on a hot summer day.
+If you feel comfortable and have completed any required orientation, all activities are available to you on a daily basis.
+You get to choose your activity in the morning and again in the afternoon.
+We also go swimming on a daily basis.

 Will I have a chance to go on a camping trip?

 Timanous has a very strong trip program.
 During the first half session, each cabin goes on a camping trip.
-During the second half, there are several elective trips which usually include a 5 day canoe trip, a 3 day trip to Mt.
-Katahdin, a white water kayak trip,a back packing trip and a bike to Acadia National Park.
+During the second half, there are several elective trips, which usually include a 5 day canoe trip, a 3 day trip to Mt.
+Katahdin, a white water kayak trip,a backpacking trip and a bike trip to Acadia National Park.